 For these products our assurance programme comprises:

-- pre-engagement desktop due diligence for new suppliers which typically includes identity verification, confirmation of manufacturing facilities being used, obtaining Modern Slavery Declarations and requesting copies of any audits and workforce confirmations including working conditions, employee ages and legal pay rates;
+- pre-engagement desktop due diligence for new suppliers which typically includes identity verification, confirmation of manufacturing facilities being used, obtaining Modern Slavery Declarations and requesting copies of any applicable accreditations and audits;

-- a factory audit programme for key suppliers using reputable third-party audit firms (irrespective of any existing audits);
+- a factory audit programme for all key suppliers using reputable third party audit firms (irrespective of any existing audits);

-- technical audits (ISO9001 standard) and ethical audits where appropriate with ethical audits specifically addressing the age of staff, remuneration, working conditions, working hours and health and safety;
+- technical audits (ISO9001 standard) and ethical audits (SA8000 standard) with ethical audits specifically addressing the ages of staff, remuneration, working conditions, working hours and health and safety;

 - a managed programme for dealing with audit failures and any material issues raised in audits; and

-- periodic factory visits by our own sourcing teams.
+- periodic visits by our own sourcing teams.

-We also source some products through established trading companies and buying agents in the Far East and have adopted a formalised Trading Partner Statement which provides assurances from our key partners that the suppliers they engage are complying with applicable laws and regulations governing the employment of their staff and that they are taking all reasonable steps to mitigate the risk of slavery and human trafficking in our own supply chains.
+We also source some products through established trading companies and buying agents in the Far East and have adopted a formalised Trading Partner Statement which provides assurances from our partners that suppliers they engage are complying with applicable laws and regulations governing the employment of their staff and that they are taking all reasonable steps to mitigate the risk of slavery and human trafficking in their own supply chains.